Aalok Thakkar: Research

 1. Given a set of specifications, how do we find a program that satisfies a maximal subset of the specifications?

 2. Given a database transformation, how can we generate a query on the transformed database that is equivalent to a specified query on the original database?
-This project is in collaboration with TCS Research.

 Trustworthy AI